7 Best Photo Editors for Computer

 Pros:

-• Extremely easy to use with an intuitive and simple interface.
+• Extremely easy with an intuitive and simple interface.

-• Built-in and free for Windows users, requiring no installation or additional photo editing software.
+• Built-in and free for Windows, requiring no installation or additional photo editing software.

-• Ideal for quick, basic image edits and drawing tasks.
+• Ideal for basic changes and drawing tasks.

 Cons: